Online Sports Betting is Legal & Live in New Jersey

 Who Benefits from the Sports Betting Laws

 So just how much money has New Jersey made since it legalized sports betting?
 According to Wayne Parry of the Associated Press, two casinos and a race track took in $16.4 million in sports bet during the first two weeks that wagering has been legal in New Jersey.
 That $16.4 million produced a gross revenue for those three venues (Monmouth Park, Ocean Resort Casino, and Borgata) of about $3.5 million.
 Not bad for a two-week period.
 It wasn’t bad for the state of New Jersey either.
 Since the winnings in New Jersey are taxed, the state made almost $300,000.
-Where those dollars go has yet to be seen but I would be surprised if a large percentage were to go to schools and public education in order to try to off-set any negative opinion or viewpoint that usually accompany sports betting.
+Where those dollars go has yet to be seen, but I would be surprised if a large percentage were to go to schools and public education in order to try to off-set any negative opinion or viewpoint that usually accompanies sports betting.
 It does look like both the state and the citizens of New Jersey both stand to benefit from the new sports betting laws.

-Finally, the future of sports betting in New Jersey looks strong as evidenced by the quick adaptation and implementation following the SCOTUS decision.
-Possibly more importantly, the strides made by New Jersey will also influence and provide an illustrative path for sports betting implementation in other states.
+Finally, the future of sports betting in New Jersey looks strong, as evidenced by the quick adaptation and implementation following the SCOTUS decision.
+Possibly, more importantly, the strides made by New Jersey will also influence and provide an illustrative path for sports betting implementation in other states.